The Ultimate Guide To Plyometric Training For A Higher Jump

 Don't fall into this trap.
 Train with intensity while letting your nuero-muscular system recover.

-How Many Plyometric Exercises Should I Do and How Often Should I Do Them?
+How Many Plyometric Training Sessions Should I Do and How Often Should I Do Them?

 Dr. Verkhoshansky originally recommended that plyometrics should not be performed for more than a total of 40 depth jumps per workout.